 Driver’s Market Deli — (Caledonia St.) When a long-time community-focused organic food store closed in this location, locals helped organize the effort to replace it with another locally-owned sustainable food place.
 The result was Driver’s Market, and the deli serves a selection of fresh high-quality sandwiches and salads.

 Anchorage 5 — (Nevada Valley & Marinship North) A lot of my friends in the Floating Homes community are going to be ticked off that I shared Anchorage 5 with you, since this place stays busy just serving the locals.
 It’s a mainstay of the houseboat and artist communities, as well as the people who work in northern Sausalito.
 The menu covers both American diner fare and authentic Mexican dishes, and I always have a hard time choosing between ordering breakfast and lunch, and between getting a burger, a salad or chorizo con huevos.
 Really friendly and welcoming service.

 Golden Gate Market — (Old Town) The secret local restaurant here is the little deli in the back, where the (really nice) guys make big, fresh sandwiches with high quality ingredients.
 Half a block down the hill are some benches on the edge of San Francisco Bay with one of the most beautiful views in the world.
-I wish every deli team in the Bay Area had the same pleasant attitude I always find when I come in here.
+I wish every deli team in the Bay Area had the same pleasant attitude and friendly service I always find when I come in here.

 Venice Gourmet Deli — (Bridgeway Promenade) You could argue with my inclusion of Venice Gourmet as one of our “secret local restaurants,” since it’s in the Bridgeway Promenade area that is frequently crowded by tourists.
 Many restaurants on blocks packed with travelers aren’t motivated to pursue quality, but this deli is an exception.
 The Italian House Special sandwich, eaten at a table on the sidewalk (with a million-dollar view), and with our dog (this website’s editor, Miss T) curled up under my chair, is one of my local favorites.